minvws/nl-covid19-data-dashboard/packages/cms/README.md

 ## Usage

 Run `yarn dev` to serve the CMS.
 This will run the `sanity dev` command.
 The CMS can be run on an alternate port using `--port XXXX` in which `XXXX` is the port number.
+The command cannot be run in parallel with `yarn dev`from the app root folder.

 Previewing production builds of the CMS are done using `yarn build` and `yarn start` from this directory respectively.